 A student is required to meet with a representative from the Office of Student Affairs before returning to campus following treatment for a health condition that required hospitalization.
 Hospitalization is determined when a student has been admitted to a hospital and/or a healthcare facility.
-A student who has been hospitalized cannot be on campus, return to class, or participate in any University related activity until cleared by the Office of Student Affairs.
+A student who has been hospitalized cannot to be on campus, return to class, or participate in any University related activity until cleared by the Office of Student Affairs.
 It is the responsibility of the student to contact the Office of Student Affairs to set up the Return from Hospitalization meeting.

-A representative from the Office of Student Affairs will meet with the student and review all documentation obtained by the student.
+If the health condition that the student was hospitalized for is not related to mental health, a representative from the Office of Student Affairs will meet with the student and review all documentation obtained by the student.
 The student must obtain and have ready for the return meeting(s) the post-hospitalization discharge summary, along with any other documentation that was given to the student by the facility where the hospitalization occurred.
 The representative from Student Affairs will make a determination if the student is able to return to campus.
 The decision of the representative from Student Affairs will be delivered to the student in writing following the meeting.

 If the health condition is related to mental health, the student will also be required to meet with a representative from Counseling Services.
 The Office of Student Affairs will coordinate with Counseling Services to schedule the return meetings.
 The student must obtain and have ready for the return meeting(s) the post-hospitalization discharge summary, along with any other documentation that was given to the student by the facility where the hospitalization occurred.
 A representative from Counseling Services will meet with the student and review the documentation obtained by the student from the facility where the hospitalization occurred.
-After this meeting, the representative from Counseling Services will make a recommendation to the Office of Student Affairs on whether or not the student is able to return to class.
+A frepresentative from Counseling Services will make a recommendation to the Office of Student Affairs on whether or not the student is able to return to class.
 A representative from the Office of Student Affairs will then meet with the student, and based on the outcome of the meeting and the recommendation from Counseling Services, the representative from Student Affairs will make a determination if the student is able to return to campus.
 The decision of the representative from Student Affairs will be delivered to the student in writing following the meeting.